On the sailing ship, there were two types of bilge pumps when the Pump Shanty was used:

-Was a pump with two handles where pumping happens by crew placed on opposite sites; each site worked two to four sailors.
-When sailors from one site had a handle above the head; another site was on the level of the ankles on the opposite side.
-In this case, the pumping shanties pace was as follows: the first tact; pulling the handle to the waist; the second pushing it up, the third pushing down to the waist, the fourth lowering it down to the ankles.
+The older type was a pump with two handles where pumping happens by crew placed on opposite sites.
+Each site worked two to four sailors.
+When sailors from one site had a handle above the head, another site was on the level of the ankles on the opposite side.
+In this case, the pumping shanties pace was as follows: the first tact, pulling the handle and pushing it up, the second pushing it down to the ankles, the third pulling the handle and pushing it up, and so on …

 Hugill is making reference to this when he says “old-fashioned levers” (1961, pf.
 45).